-9.3 Draft prices for residential customers and vacant land
+9.3 Prices for residential customers and vacant land

-- 30 To set a standard stormwater price for all properties categorised as residential for rating purposes of \$105.11 per year in 2019-20 and maintain this price in real terms in 2020-21 and 2021-22. - To provide a 25% discount on the standard stormwater price for dwellings within 31 multi-premise residential properties and all vacant land.
+- To set a standard stormwater price for all properties categorised as residential for rating purposes of \$103.21 per year in 2019-20 and maintain this price in real terms in 2020-21 and 2021-22. - To provide a 25% discount on the standard stormwater price for dwellings within multi-premise residential properties and all vacant land.

 Residential customers are defined as all those whose property is classified as residential for rating purposes (including subcategories such as 'residential-rural').
-Under our draft prices, these customers would pay a standard price per year for stormwater services.
+Under our prices, these customers will pay a standard price per year for stormwater services.
 One exception to this, however, is retirement villages.
 We have accepted the Council's proposal for retirement villages to be considered as non-residential establishments for water and sewerage pricing purposes and applied consistent treatment for stormwater pricing.
 The reasons for this are further discussed in Chapter 10.

-Residential customers whose property is in a multi-premise property (eg, an apartment) would receive a 25% discount on this standard price, which is consistent with the Council's proposal.
+Residential customers whose property is in a multi-premise property (eg, an apartment) will receive a 25% discount on this standard price, which is consistent with the Council's proposal.
 We found that a 25% discount is appropriate because:

-- Multi-premise properties (eg, apartments) are likely to have a lower impact on the stormwater system than those in houses because they typically have less impervious surfaces per unit (ie, lower overall roof area per apartment compared to a house). - The residents still create the need for and benefit from stormwater services (eg, from reduced flooding/increased access) so should continue to pay some charge.
+- Individual apartments in a multi-premise property are likely to have a lower impact on the stormwater system than those in houses because they typically have less impervious surfaces per unit (ie, lower overall roof area per apartment compared to a house). - The residents still create the need for and benefit from stormwater services (eg, from reduced flooding/increased access) so should continue to pay some charge.